kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 A good summary is probably at least a paragraph in length.
 -->

-The Eviction API uses PodDisruptionBudgets (PBDs) to ensure availability of a certain number or percentage of pods during voluntary disruptions.
-This proposal would allow eviction to treat groups of pods as if they were individual replicas for the purposes of measuring availability.
-We determine pod groups using the new `Workload` API in the [gang scheduling KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling), where pods declare their owning workload and pod group and `Workload` objects contain information about replicas and group size.
-To enable this functionality, optional boolean field `usePodGroups` will be added to the PDB spec.
+Voluntary disruptions (node drains) can disrupt an application, as pods get evicted from the node.
+Users may create a PodDisruptionBudget (PBD) object to specify that a certain number (or percentage) of pods must remain available.
+If a pod eviction would violate the availability threshold given by the PDB, the disruption controller will block the eviction, protecting the availability of the application.
+Some applications will use `PodGroups` as defined in the new [Workload API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling), which each act as a single replica composed of multiple pods, requiring additional eviction logic to protect from disruptions.
+For example, in a [LeaderWorkerSet](https://lws.sigs.k8s.io/docs/overview/) designed for distributed ML training or inference, one pod from a group being evicted would fail the entire group.

+This KEP will allow the Eviction API to treat each pod group as if it were a single replica when calculating availability for a PDB.
+To enable this functionality, the PDB spec will have optional boolean `usePodGroups` , and if enabled, the PDB will enforce a number of *pod group replicas* that must remain available, rather than a number of *individual pod replicas* as it is now.

-*Note: as of this draft, the `Workload` API is still in progress, for this KEP we assume it is fully implemented*
+**Note: as of this draft, the Workload API is still in progress, for this KEP we assume it is fully implemented**

 ## Motivation